colibris-framework/colibris/README.md

     brew install gnu-sed --with-default-names

+Go to your projects folder:

+    cd ${PROJECTS_DIR}

 Prepare the project:

     colibris-start-project ${PROJECT_NAME}

 You can use a different template repository for your project's skeleton:

     colibris-start-project ${PROJECT_NAME} --template git@gitlab.com:safefleet/microservice-template.git

+Optionally, you can move the virtualenv to your project's root folder:

+    virtualenv --relocatable ${VENVS}/${PROJECT_NAME}
+    mv ${VENVS}/${PROJECT_NAME} ${PROJECT_NAME}/.venv

 Your project folder will contain a package derived from your project name as well as various other stuff.

-The rest of the steps assume you're in your project folder and you have your virtual environment correctly sourced.
+The commands in this document assume you're in your project folder and you have your virtual environment correctly sourced, unless otherwise specified.

 ## Database